-Both courses are hosted by our professional counselling team, Donna Allright and Jane Whybrow, with over 40 years experience between them in helping young people.
-The courses include input from a British Airways pilot.
+Both courses are hosted by our professional counselling team, Donna Allright and Jane Whybrow, with over 40 years experience between them in helping young people and include input from a British Airways pilot.
 A DBS checked adult is present at all times.
-Through a bespoke programme of interactive group work, education, self awareness and a variety of coping strategies and techniques, it is our aim to demystify the technical aspects of air travel and empower young people to accept, reduce or completely overcome their individual fear or anxiety in a cultivated secure environment.
+Our bespoke programme of interactive group work, education, self awareness and a variety of coping strategies and techniques have proved extremely successful for many years.
+It is our aim to demystify the technical aspects of air travel and empower young people to accept, reduce or completely overcome their individual fear or anxiety in a cultivated secure environment.

 These courses are yielding fantastic results.
 During the last three years we have had teenagers with an extremely wide range of different issues, but they have confronted their fear of flying on this amazing day.
 We boast an excellent success rate since we started these courses in 2012.

 So, if your son or daughter has a fear of flying, please call 01252 793250 for more information from our course counsellor who will be happy to discuss the course with you in detail.
 You are not able to book these courses online, and please refer to our terms and conditions for specific age group policiies.